Roll20/roll20-api-scripts/ScriptKit/README.md

 **`ScriptKit.updateHandoutImmediately(scriptName, mode)`** — Regenerate synchronously, only if exists.

 ## Changelog

+### v1.2.0
+- Added `!scriptkit ping` chat command — pings an object's location by ID or by pageId/x/y coordinates
+- Added `ScriptKit.pingCommand(target, opts)` — builds a ping command string for embedding in chat links
+- Added `ScriptKit.html.pingObjBtn(target, opts)` — clickable text button that pings on click
+- Added `ScriptKit.html.pingObjImg(target, opts)` — clickable token image thumbnail that pings on click
+- `visibleTo` option now accepts an array of player IDs or a comma-delimited string

 ### v1.1.0
 - Prevent double-registration (same script calling `register()` twice is now a no-op)